ibowditch/userdocs/server.md

 * Past events show a tick mark in the top right if you have attended them.
 Past events can not be changed on the calendar.

-You can always click on the event itself to {ref}`see all the details<ev-read-view>`, and to confirm that you are on the list.
+You can always click in the centre of the event itself to {ref}`see all the details<ev-read-view>`, and confirm that you are on the list.

+(off-signoff)=
 #### Signing Off on an Event (Officers)

-According to the original Attendance Book, Officers are supposed to check the attendance records for any activity they run, and once corrected, sign it off and cross out the page so it can't be changed again.
+According to the original Attendance Book, Officers are supposed to check the attendance records for any activity they run, and once corrected and checked, sign it off and cross out the page so it can't be changed again.

 In the sign-in system, this can be done by opening the calendar and finding an event you (the OIC) have run, and clicking on it.

-You will then be able to check the records, making any corrections as needed.
+You will then be able to check the attendance records, making any corrections as needed.
 You should then click the box marked "Checked" to sign it off.

 :::{figure-md} offcheck
 :class: myclass